Automotive Components Manufacturer Leverages Existing Systems

 As part of ongoing improvement programs, McGard chose and implemented advanced finite capacity planning and scheduling (APS) software.
 We chose TACTIC, developed, marketed and supported by Waterloo Manufacturing Software of Wellesley, Massachusetts.
 Use of TACTIC has helped us significantly improve delivery, cut lead-times and reduce costs.
 We feel TACTIC will continue to help expand our profitability in an increasingly competitive marketplace.

-We became interested in APS for a number of reasons.
+We became interested in FCPS for a number of reasons.

 - First, given our emphasis on continuous improvement, we are always looking for ways to schedule better.